jarecoo/practice/notes.md

 - “If anyone can prove and show to me that I think and act in error, I will gladly change it - for I seek the truth, by which no one has ever been harmed.
 The one who is harmed is the one who abides in deceit and ignorance.”
 Marcus Aurelius, Meditations, 6.21; The Daily Stoic, p.127
 - “No one should be ashamed at changing his mind - that’s what the mind is for….That’s why we go to such lengths to learn and expose ourselves to wisdom.
 It would be embarrassing if we didn’t end up finding out if we were wrong in the past” The Daily Stoic, p.127
 - We should investigate things, challenge them, deconstruct them, and probe them; try to understand them by looking at them from a different angle. “’Turn it inside out and see what it is like - what it becomes like when old, sick, or prostituting itself’ - Marcus Aurelius, Meditations, 8.21 By examining situations from the inside out, we can be less daunted by them, less likely to be swayed by them.”
 The Daily Stoic, p.129
+- “Just as what is considered rational or irrational differs for each person, in the same way what is good or evil and useful or useless differs for each person.
+This is why we need education, so that we might learn how to adjust our preconceived notions of the rational and irrational in harmony with nature.”
+Epictetus, Discourses, 1.2.5-7; The Daily Stoic, p.132

 ### Make the World a Better Place
 - Making the world a better place rests upon making yourself a better person.